aaronkyle/social-development/context/thematic-issues/resettlement/resettlement_compliance-evaluation-questions.md

 * Can you point to changes made to project design as a result of community consultation?

+#### Monitoring

+* Do you have any mechanisms for monitoring the consequences of the land acquisition process for affected people?

+#### Cost Determinations

+* How were the costs of land acquisition accounted for in project design?

 #### Benefits-sharing

 * Does the project provide for any benefits-sharing arrangements with host communities?